 Cervical screening has changed in Australia.
 The Pap test has been replaced with a new cervical screening test.
 The cervical screening test is more accurate at detecting changes in the cervix than the previous Pap test.
 The new test detects HPV.

 For more information about the changes to cervical screening, see the National Cervical Screening Program.

 It is difficult to stop HPV spreading, which is why vaccination is so important.
 To help stop HPV spreading further, people who already have HPV should wear condoms during sex.
 Remember, this only protects the covered region.

 How do you know if you have HPV?

-If you think you or one of your family members has HPV, see your doctor.
+If you think you have HPV, see your doctor.

 Your doctor will ask about your symptoms and do an examination.
 For women, if your doctor thinks you have a cervical HPV infection, they will take a sample of cells collected from your cervix.
 They will send this sample to the laboratory for testing.
 A positive HPV test does not mean that you have cancer.
-It will need to be followed up with your doctor.
+If your test positive, your doctor will follow up with you.